-9. On Capital Adequacy Requirement, the HOC must report whether: [This Section 9 not applicable to Investment Banks]
+9. On Capital Adequacy Requirement, the Head of Compliance must report whether:

-[This Section 9 not applicable to investment banks]
+[This Section 9 not applicable to Investment Banks]

 - (a) There is any exception noted in respect of the Participating Organisation's Capital Adequacy reports and daily reports generated, paying particular attention to the accuracy and timeliness of the reports and also the integrity of the data; and - (b) There is any item/transaction not recorded/reported that may affect the Participating Organisation's liquid capital and total risk requirement.